 At first glance, this question seems obvious, but in reality, it requires deeper exploration.

-Attempt #1: Can we control Zygote to execute a specific package name with a particular uid
+Attempt #1: Can we control Zygote to execute a specific package name with a particular uid?

-This might be our first thought: Can we achieve this by controlling the --package-name
+This might be our first thought: Can we achieve this by controlling the --package-name and UID?

 Unfortunately, the package name is not of much significance to the attacker or to the entire code loading and execution process.
 Let’s recall the Android App loading process: